Rated Excellent 4.8 out of 5

 For US citizens, the process of obtaining residency in Argentina is facilitated by the convenience of visa-free access.
 This allows US passport holders to enter Argentina without a visa and stay for up to 90 days, simplifying the exploration of the country as a potential destination for longer-term residency.

-The first step involves applying for a visa online and getting your visa stamped in your passport by the Consulate.
-After this, the initial phase involves submitting all required documents to the Argentina immigration department and staying in Argentina for a specified period, typically 7-10 days, in order to undergo a fingerprint and photo registration process.
-The entire process is estimated to take around 2-3 months.
+The first step involves applying for a resident visa on the ground or getting your visa stamped in your passport by the Consulate.
+After this, the initial phase involves submitting all required documents to the Argentina immigration department and staying in Argentina for a specified period, typically 14-21 days, in order to undergo a fingerprint and photo registration process.
+The entire process is estimated to take around 5-7 months.
 Once the final approval is received, you will receive a National Identity Document (DNI).

 It is advisable to secure accommodation by renting an apartment and registering your presence at the local municipality.
-To be eligible for permanent residency, spending enough time in Argentina is advisable.
-After 3 years of obtaining temporary residence, you can apply for permanent residency.
+To be eligible for permanent residency, spending the majority of time in Argentina is required by the newly introduced changes..
+After 2 years of obtaining temporary residence, you may apply for permanent residency.

 Regarding tax considerations, Argentina offers a favorable tax environment for foreign residents.
 Argentina does not generally impose worldwide income taxation, meaning that income earned outside of Argentina is typically not subject to Argentine taxes.